 Entrance Hall: The front door leads into the stone vaulted entrance hall which leads on to a magnificent staircase which rises to the roof-light on the second floor as well as to the ground floor rooms:

-Library: The original Walpole Library of several thousand books are housed in a mahogany library which leads out to the garden through the 3 sets of sash windows.
+Library: The original Walpole Library are housed in a mahogany library which leads out to the garden through the 3 sets of sash windows.
 Also used as a dining room, there are tables and chairs to seat 30 or more people.

 Kitchen: South facing room with double aspect and original Georgian fireplace.
 Smallbone Brasserie kitchen in oak and painted finishes.
 Fitted with Gaggenau appliances including; fridge/freezer/wine cooler, oven/steam-oven/warming cabinet and 5 burner hob with teppanyaki/charcoal grill.